 About Champion Schools

-The Brain Injury Alliance of New Jersey is proud to host the 13th Annual U Got Brains Champion Schools Program.
-This program offers an opportunity for students and staff of New Jersey high schools to develop campaigns to address teen driving safety.
-Each school develops its own project based on a topic pertaining to teen driving safety.
-The top three winning schools will each receive $10,000 for their school courtesy of NJM Insurance Group.
-Participating schools receive a cash stipend and technical support to assist with their campaigns, and advisors receive professional development hours.
+This program offers an opportunity for students and staff of New Jersey high schools to develop campaigns addressing teen driving safety.
+Each school creates its project based on a chosen teen driving safety topic.
+The top three winning schools will each receive a cash prize, courtesy of NJM Insurance Group.
+Participating schools receive a cash stipend and technical support for their campaigns, while advisors earn professional development hours.

 Questions?
 Contact us or call 732-745-0200.